webdeveloper25m/rbc-site/content/research/microbiato-in-autism.md

 {{< figure src="/images/research/microbiato-autism.png" >}}

 Role of gut microbiota in autism
-The Autism project is first of its kind, where in, hybrid modeling technique has been incorporated, integrating steady-state modeling
+The Autism project is first of its kind, where in, hybrid modeling technique has been incorporated, integrating steady-state modeling (i.e., COBRA) and semi-detailed kinetic modeling methods (i.e., physiology based pharmacokinetic model, PBPK).